-Your thoughtful responses to the following items will help your instructor improve his/her teaching and this course.
+Your thoughtful responses to the following items will help your instructor improve their teaching and this course.
 This evaluation should be done anonymously.
 Your written responses will be typed and given to the instructor.
 Thank you for your cooperation.

-PART 1: With respect to your experience in this instructor's classroom, lab, and/or faculty office, please comment on his/her strengths and/or areas that could be improved.
+PART 1: With respect to your experience in this instructor's classroom, lab, and/or faculty office, please comment on their strengths and/or areas that could be improved.